 Psychosis can result from a number of different causes and can occur in a variety of mental and physical illnesses.

 Psychotic episodes are periods of time when symptoms of psychosis are strong and interfere with daily life.
-Although the lengths of these episodes vary from person to person and may only last a few hours or days, psychosis may continue for weeks, months or even years unless the person receives proper treatment.
+Although the lengths of these episodes vary from person to person unless proper treatment is received, psychosis may continue for weeks, months or even years .

 Watch this short video that describes how a young man starts to develop psychosis: